 Erected by Tennessee Historical Commission.
 (Marker Number 3G40.)

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Andrew Jackson (approx. 1.8 miles away); Camp Blount Camp Blount (approx. 2.1 miles away); Bell's Route Trail of Tears (approx. 2.8 miles away); Women of the Confederacy (approx. 2.8 miles away); Confederate Park (approx. 2.8 miles away); Confederate Park Cannon (approx. 2.8 miles away); Lincoln County in the Civil War (approx. 2.8 miles away).
+Andrew Jackson (approx. 1.8 miles away); Camp Blount (approx. 1.8 miles away); a different marker also named Camp Blount (approx. 2.1 miles away); Stone Arch Bridge (approx. 2.2 miles away); Trail of Tears Bell Removal Route (approx. 2.3 miles away); Fayetteville Stone Bridge (approx. 2.3 miles away); Fayetteville Calaboose Door (approx. 2.3 miles away); Fayetteville Stone Bridge (Scale Replica) (approx. 2.3 miles away).
 Touch for a list and map of all markers in Fayetteville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 10, 2010, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 995 times since then and 23 times this year.
+It was originally submitted on May 10, 2010, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 1,114 times since then and 5 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 10, 2010, by Lee Hattabaugh of Capshaw, Alabama. • Bill Pfingsten was the editor who published this page.